jpt13653903/LaTeX_UCT_Report/README.md

 # LaTeX UCT Report

-LaTeX template useful for UCT reports and formal dissertations
+LaTeX template useful for UCT reports (lab reports or BSc final year project reports) and formal Masters or Doctoral dissertations.

+**Disclaimer note:** these resources are based around what has been used in the Department of Electrical Engineering at UCT; different departments or research units may have their own approaches and expectations of what is required and how to prepare technical documents of this nature.
+You are thus advised to ensure your work is aligned to what is needed for your context.
+We are providing this resources as use-at-own-risk contributions (see license details link below).

 ## Dependencies